panzerdp/dmitripavlutin.com/content/posts/095-async-await/index.md

 commentsThreadId: javascript-async-await
 ---

-In JavaScript you can code async tasks mainly in 3 ways.
+In JavaScript, you can code async tasks in 3 ways.

 The first approach is callbacks.
 When an async operation had been completed, a special function named *callback* is called: